 The goal of a scheduled dog walk is to give your dog leadership and train them to follow you.

 While the stroll may appear to be restricting, dogs thrive with routine and limitations.
 Practice these loose leash walking tips.

 2. Begin training indoors

-Starting training indoors allows your dog to practice walking on a leash with few distractions.
+Starting loose leash dog training indoors allows your dog to practice walking on a leash with few distractions.
 There are no other people, pets, noises, automobiles, or odors to distract your dog.

 Take notice of your dog’s excitement as you wander about the home.
 These are the areas in your home where you should practice walking.
 Train your dog that just because you open the door does not imply you are going for a walk or that they can start to whine.